-You will need a user account with Administrator privileges to install or run Titan Simulator.
+You will need a Windows user account with Administrator privileges to install or run Titan Simulator.

 From v7, Windows XP and Vista are no longer supported by Titan software.
-Your PC must be running Windows 7, Windows 8 or later.
+Your PC must be running Windows 7, Windows 8 or Windows 10.